 But no matter if you’re a novice or an old-timer, nobody wants to look unprofessional.
 You might think only inexperienced teachers risk looking incompetent – after all they lack experience, but those who have been teaching for years may make the occasional blunder, too.
-So, when it comes to looking and acting like a pro, we’re all on the same boat.
-Here are the 7 mistakes you’ll want to avoid, if you want to be taken seriously as an ESL teacher.
+So, when it comes to looking and acting like a pro, we’re all in the same boat.
+Here are the 7 mistakes you’ll want to avoid, if you wish to be taken seriously as an ESL teacher.

 Avoid 7 Mistakes that Make You Look Unprofessional

 Not Being Prepared